 ADB-Mongolia Partnership Strategy

-The country partnership strategy, 2012-2016, for Mongolia has two strategic pillars: competitive, sustainable, and regionally integrated growth; and inclusive social development.
+The interim country partnership strategy (CPS), 2014-2016 for Mongolia has two strategic pillars: competitive, sustainable, and regionally integrated growth; and inclusive social development.
 It identifies five priority sectors: transport, energy, water and other urban infrastructure and services, education, and health.

-The interim CPS 2014-2016 provides two strategic adjustments to the CPS 2012-2016, reflecting changed government priorities.
-These are the inclusion of two additional sectors (agriculture, natural resources and rural development; and finance) and scaling up ordinary capital resources (OCR) lending to meet pressing development needs.
-The CPS 2012-2016 remains valid over the period of the interim CPS 2014-2016.
+The interim CPS provides two strategic adjustments to the CPS for 2012-2016, reflecting changed government priorities.
+These are the inclusion of two additional sectors (agriculture, natural resources, and rural development; and finance) and scaling up ordinary capital resources (OCR) lending to meet pressing development needs.

 Major changes to the CPS 2012-2016 are to emphasize: